Struggling to Hire Quota Hitting Reps?

 In childhood, I didn’t realize that Christmas isn’t about getting presents.
 And I certainly confused gifts for the joy and meaning of the season.

-Don’t confuse hard skills as the primary signal you’ve identified a money-making rep. Otherwise, you’ll think you’re getting joy and happiness, but all you really have is a present.
+Don’t confuse hard skills as the primary signal you’ve identified a money-making rep. Otherwise, you’ll think you’re getting joy and happiness, but all you have is a present.

 If you’re ready to expand your sales talent pool, let’s talk.